 The PHPU organises hospital and community clinics which provide BCG immunisation to over 2000 babies and young children per year in accordance with Green Book recommendations.
 BCG should be offered to infants with a parent or grandparent who was born in a country where the annual incidence of TB is 40/100,000 or greater.
-Click to view the NHSGGC BCG Leaflet and the recently updated high-incidence TB by country list (current in 2019).
-Low Incidence TB by country list (current in 2019) - these lists are updated annually and available on the Public Health England website
+Click to view the NHSGGC BCG Leaflet and the high-incidence TB by country list (current in 2019) and low-incidence TB by country list (current in 2019) - these lists are updated annually and available on the Public Health England website.

 NHS Health Scotland's leaflet BCG and Your Baby (2017) is also available in the languages below